Admissions

 Who We’re Looking For

-Are you bold, curious, and driven—ready to make an impact through powerful storytelling?
+Are you bold, curious, and driven—ready to lead and make an impact through powerful storytelling?
 We seek applicants with a passion for journalism and a commitment to building a meaningful career.
 Students come from diverse academic and professional backgrounds—some new to journalism, others changing careers, and many with reporting experience ready to take their work further.
 We do not require a journalism degree or prior professional experience to apply.
 What matters most is demonstrating a dedication to impactful storytelling, potential to grow, and readiness to contribute to the future of journalism.

 Basic Qualifications